HolidayOugi/Sma5hMusic-Extra/README.md

 ## Replace Core Songs

-Core Songs can now be replaced in order to generate wifi-safe music packs.
-When importing a song, either from a nus3audio or audio file, there'll be an option to choose a core song to replace.
+Core Songs can now be replaced in order to generate WiFi-Safe music packs.
+When importing a song, either from a NUS3AUDIO or an audio file, there'll be an option to choose a core song to replace.

 ![Core Songs](https://elixi.re/i/bia5p.png)

-After importing, replaced songs will be denoted in the GUI with gold text, to differentiate them from added songs.
+After importing, replaced songs will be denoted in the main window with gold text, to differentiate them from added songs.

 ![Gold](https://elixi.re/i/5svqc.png)

 > [!WARNING]
 > To keep the pack wifi-safe, refrain from editing playlist/stage data.
 Keep the edits only to song names and audio.

+> [!TIP]
+> If no changes to the song order and playlist data were made, the `sound` and `ui/param` folders (when building with the standard Build) or the `database` folder (when building with the CSK build) can be safely deleted.

 ## Generate Victory Themes